JensWalter/apimeister.com/_posts/2017-08-25-integrate-api-gateway-with-kinesis-firehose-using-cloudformation.markdown

 {% endhighlight %}

 Now I configured a Firehose.
-As a prerequisite I needed a role which would allow the Firehose to acutally write into the S3 bucket.
+As a prerequisite I needed a role which would allow the Firehose to actually write into the S3 bucket.
 {% highlight YAML %}
 KinesisRole:
   Type: AWS::IAM::Role